DavidDTessier/gcp-certifications/Security Engineer/Data Protection.md

 # Forseti
 Forseti gives you tools to understand all the resources you have in Google Cloud Platform (GCP).
 The core Forseti modules work together to provide complete information so you can take action to secure resources and minimize security risks.

 * Inventory:
-  * regularly collects data from your GCP resources and makes it available, via Cloud SQL, to other modules.
+  *  Saves an inventory snapshot of your GCP resources to CLoud SQL
+  * Understand current resources in GCP
-  * can be configured to run as often as you want
+  * can be configured to run and update snapshot as often as you want
   * send email notifications when resource snapshots have been updated
 * Scanner:
-  * periodically compares the rules of GCP resource policies against the policies collected by Inventory, and saves the output for your review.
+  * periodically compares the rules of GCP resource policies against the policies collected by Inventory, and saves the output for your review into Cloud SQL or Cloud Storage
 * Explain:
   *  helps you understand, test, and develop Cloud Identity and Access Management (Cloud IAM) policies.
 * Enforcer :